tezos/tezos-mirror/docs/developer/proposal_testing.rst

 You should see the ``STITCHING!`` message again!

-Migration on a context imported from Mainnet
+Migration on a Context Imported From Mainnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Check latest code in branch ``master``::